-Course Outcomes (CO): On completion of the course, students should be able to CO 1 Outline the historical background of educational psychology.
+CO 1 Outline the historical background of educational psychology.
 CO 2 Strengthen their knowledge about the theories of cognition and learning.
-CO 3 Better understanding of the development of language and tests used in intelligence.
-CO 4 Gain knowledge about the approaches in learning and teaching techniques.
+CO 3 Better understanding of the development of language and tests used in intelligence. $\mathbf{K}1-\mathbf{K}$ CO 4 Gain knowledge about the approaches in learning and teaching techniques.
 CO 5 Understand the disabilities in children.